ClimateCompatibleGrowth/Slope-Exclusion/README.md

 > **Note:** DEMs for entire continents are often too large to process efficiently.
 > To avoid excessive file sizes, clip the DEM to your area of interest (e.g., a country).
-> You can download country boundary shapefiles from [Natural Earth](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).
+> You can download country boundary shapefiles from [Geofabrik](https://download.geofabrik.de/).

 ### **How to Clip the DEM**